-Quick Potty Training Puppy Guide: How to Help Puppies Develop Good Potty Habits Fast!
+Quick Potty Training Puppy Guide: How to Potty Train a Puppy Fast

 The moment you welcome your puppy into your home, it's as if the world has changed.

-Your new puppy is adorable and angelic – no one can convince you that you just signed up for one challenging yet fulfilling ride.
+Your new puppy is so adorable and angelic — they sometimes make you forget you just signed up for one of the most challenging yet fulfilling rides.

 It's understandable why most puppy parents feel overwhelmed and intimidated by the concept of potty training.
 In fact, it's one of the biggest reasons that pushes new puppy owners to say, “I quit.
 I give up.”

-I totally understand the frustration – potty training calls for a ton of patience.
-You see other dogs pick up the proper habit quickly, and you wonder why your dog seems to take their sweet, sweet time.
+I totally understand the frustration — the potty training process calls for a ton of patience.
+You see other dogs get potty trained quickly, and you wonder why your dog seems to take their sweet, sweet time.

-Most new puppy owners who have gone through my Puppy Coach Program come to me with a common struggle: potty training.
+Most new puppy owners who have gone through my Puppy Coach Program come to me with a common struggle: getting their dog toilet trained.

 Key Takeaways